Tech-Mex6/100-DaysOfSwift/README.md

 Project 18 - Debugging: In this project we’ll be looking at several different debugging techniques, all of which are useful.
 Intro to assert(), breakpoints, view debugging and more.

-Project 19 - JavaScript Injection:
+Project 19 - JavaScript Injection: In this project you're going to create a Safari extension, which lets us embed a version of our app directly inside Safari's action menu, then manipulate Safari data in interesting ways.
+Intro to extensions, NSExtensionItem, NotificationCenter and a touch of JavaScript.

 Project 20 - Fireworks Night: